numical/ubibot/packages/ubibot-channel-cli/README.md

     __arguments__
         - name (String): display name for the test
         - config (Object) : configuration object created by a domain package;
+        - scriptsDir (String) : the fully resolved path of the scripts directory.
     __returns__
     undefined